CleverStack/clever-auth/readme.md

 ### Without CLI
 1. Clone this repo (or untar it there) into your modules folder (ie modules/clever-auth)
 2. Add 'clever-auth' to the bundledDependencies array of your app's package.json.
+3. Run `grunt prompt:cleverAuthConfig` and fill in your configuration options.
+4. Run `grunt prompt:cleverAuthSeed` and create your default user.
-3. Run `grunt db` to rebase and seed the data.
+5. Run `grunt db` to rebase and seed the data.
-4. Run `grunt server` to start your application.
+6. Run `grunt server` to start your application.

 ## Test Account Credentials